Does Frozen Cheese Go Bad? (And How Long It Lasts?)

 3: Label the package

 Remember to label each package before freezing.
-Note the type of the cheese, date of storage, and other vital information you feel are valuable to you.
+Note the type of cheese, date of storage, and other vital information you feel are valuable to you.

 Can You Freeze Cheese in Its Original Packaging?